blogc-pagination - blogc's pagination support

 blogc(1) will export some global blogc-template(7) variables, that can be used to build links for next and previous page.

-Integer, usually the same value of FILTER_PAGE
+CURRENT_PAGEInteger, usually the same value of FILTER_PAGE pagination paramenter, if

 defined, or 1.

-Integer, 1 if more than zero files were listed.
+FIRST_PAGEInteger, 1 if more than zero files were listed.

-Integer, last page available if more than zero files were listed.
+LAST_PAGEInteger, last page available if more than zero files were listed.

-minus 1, if CURRENT_PAGE
+PREVIOUS_PAGEInteger, CURRENT_PAGE minus 1, if CURRENT_PAGE is bigger than 1.

-plus 1, if LAST_PAGE
+NEXT_PAGEInteger, CURRENT_PAGE plus 1, if LAST_PAGE is bigger than CURRENT_PAGE.

 blogc(1) can output the value of the variables after evaluation, instead of

-actually rendering the files, using the -p
+actually rendering the files, using the -p option.
+See blogc(1) for details.

-This is useful to know the last page that needs to be built, using -p LAST_PAGE
+This is useful to know the last page that needs to be built, using -p LAST_PAGE,

 for example.